Mountains Of Travel Photos

 Manaslu First Ascent

-The Japanese made the first summit attempt on Manaslu in 1953 via the northeast face, reaching 7750m before turning back.
+The Japanese made the first ascent attempt on Manaslu in 1953 via the northeast face, reaching 7750m before turning back.
 The Japanese attempt in 1954 was stopped by villagers who refused to let them enter the area.

 Other notable ascents: